Ranked! Every Premier League club by how ‘big’ they are

 9. West Ham

-The most high-profile English club that hasn’t ever won a top-flight league title.
-Damning with faint praise perhaps, but West Ham have always had a reputation grander than their trophy haul (three FA Cups and 1965’s European Cup Winners’ Cup).
+West Ham fans, with tongue partially in cheek, like to claim they won the World Cup in 1966, but this is a club that has never scooped the top-flight title.
+Yet the Hammers have always had a reputation grander than their trophy haul (three FA Cups and 1965’s European Cup Winners’ Cup), and they’re undeniably one of the most high-profile outfits in England.

-That’s partly due to an acclaimed youth system that produced the backbone for England’s 1966 World Cup win (though you’ll never hear Hammers fans speak of it – honest) and more recently, players packing the serious quality of Rio Ferdinand, Frank Lampard and Michael Carrick.

-The production line may have stalled a bit lately, but West Ham have been a Premier League outfit for 23 of the 27 Prem seasons.
-Their 2016 move to the vast London Stadium appeared a major coup, but has not gone smoothly – apt for a club which has a romantic aura but often lapses into tragicomic territory.
-Speaking of which...
+Their academy has produced numerous England internationals down the years, including many of those involved in the Three Lions’ greatest moment 52 years ago, and despite many supporters’ dislike for the London Stadium, it’s still the fourth largest in the country.

 8. Newcastle